Matty9191/dns-domain-expiration-checker/README.md

 # Installation

 The dns-domain-expiration-checker.py script relies on the dateutil PiPY pacakge to normalize dates.
-This module is included with the Python 3 runtime but will need to be installed on systems that still utilize Python 2.
-Here are the steps to install it:
+Here are the steps to get this script working:

 1. Create a virtualenv to run dns-domain-expiration-checker in:
 <pre>